 Easily the most famous feature of Dubrovnik, the stone fortification, complete with watchtowers, juts defiantly into the ocean.
 Take in the breathtaking views of the Adriatic and the islands beyond.

 A UNESCO World Heritage Site, Diocletians Palace in the city of Split, is really a city within a city.
 Begun in the year 295 the palace is now a commercial and residential hub of the city.
-Wander the ancient streets and take in the diverse architecture.
+Wander the ancient streets and take in the diversity of architecture of this remarkable part imperial villa and part fortified camp.
 In the evening as the sun descends enjoy a quiet romantic drink surrounded by these ancient Roman ruins.

-All along the coast history buffs will find numerous sites to quench their curiousity on the ancient past of the region.
-Indulge in roman ruins, medieval castles, fortresses and monastaries.
+All along the coast history buffs will find numerous sites to quench their curiosity on the ancient past of the region.
+Indulge in roman ruins, medieval castles and fortresses and monasteries.

 Sail the harbours and islands in a 16th century Karakas.
 This replica ship is complete with masts, sails and even cannons to ward off pirates!